Hats off to these 20 fur free fashion brands, who are blazing the trail for luxury fashion to go cruelty free!

 “Fur?
 I am out of that.
 I don’t want to kill animals to make fashion.
 It doesn’t feel right,” the Italian designer told Luke Leitch in an interview for The Economist’s 1843 magazine.

 This is definitely one of the more surprising fur free fashion brands!
-They may still be using loads of leather, but accessory brand Furla announced that beginning with their cruise 2019 collection, they’d be fur-free.
+Sure, they may still be using loads of leather.
+But accessory brand Furla announced that beginning with their cruise 2019 collection, they’d be fur-free.
 Instead, all new collections that are on the fuzzier side will be made using faux fur.

 Besides avoiding fur, Lacoste temporarily dropped its iconic crocodile logo in a bid to draw attention to the plight of endangered species.
 In partnership with the International Union for Conservation of Nature, the French brand released ten different shirts embroidered with animals that are currently at risk of extinction, such as the Kakapo parrot and the Sumatran tiger.
 Their limited edition Lacoste x Save Our Species polo shirts were launched during the brand’s runway show at Paris Fashion Week on 1 March 2018 and sold out immediately.